 Transitioning to a digital onboarding approach means that lenders can adopt a step-up application approach to engagement: installing a gradual process where the lender requests more information over time, as they engage more deeply with applicants.

-Lenders can serve customers better by affordably tailoring their onboarding journeys, minimising the proportion of irrelevant questions that either aren’t applicable in the case of the applicant, or could be answered by interrogating existing ‘known’ data.
+Lenders can serve customers better by affordably tailoring their application onboarding process, minimising the proportion of irrelevant questions that either aren’t applicable in the applicant’s case, or could be answered by interrogating existing ‘known’ data.

 Supplementing online application processes with outdated identity verification methods and ‘slow-track’ data gathering is holding the digital revolution firmly in check.

-Find out more about PrinSIX marginal gains led approach
+Find out more about our marginal gains led approach ➔